 If you’ve been afraid to buy a home because you think the market is at it's peak, you can relax and breathe easy because every qualifying home loan from US Mortgages is insured against a market loss for 10 years!
-If the real estate market values go down in the future and you need to sell for any reason, your original down payment, up to 20% of the home's value at the time of your home purchase.
+If the real estate market values go down in the future and you need to sell for any reason, your original down payment (up to 20% of the home's value at the time of your home purchase) is protected.
 The best part... it’s included with every qualifying home loan from US Mortgages, at no cost to you.

 Several different factors are used.
 We suggest getting started by contacting a US Mortgages Personal Mortgage Advisor who can walk you through the qualification process for buying a home and answer any additional questions you might have including:

 Get a Verified Pre-Approval: Unlike a pre-qualification, a verified pre-approval will look at your actual credit history along with verifiable income and assets to determine your true ability to repay a mortgage.
 Having a pre-approval helps you understand how much you can afford before you actually start looking for a home.
 It also carries far more weight than a pre-qualification in the eyes of a seller and can help you more effectively compete against cash buyers.

 Find a Real Estate Agent: Find a real estate agent who represents the buyer and who knows the areas that you’re looking to purchase a home in.
 The agent advertising a property or working at an open house is usually the “Listing Agent” and represents the seller.
 A "Buyer’s Agent" works just for you, the buyer and represents your best interest in the transaction.
 You always want someone who will represent your interests as the buyer, especially in such a large transaction as buying a home.